protocolbuffers/protocolbuffers.github.io/content/programming-guides/serialization-not-canonical.md

 ## Inherent Barriers to Stable Serialization

 Protobuf objects preserve unknown fields to provide forward and backward compatibility.
-Unknown fields cannot be canonically serialized:
+The handling of unknown fields is a primary obstacle to canonical serialization.

-1. Unknown fields can't distinguish between bytes and sub-messages, as both have the same wire type.
-This makes it impossible to canonicalize messages stored in the unknown field set.
-If we were going to canonicalize, we would need to recurse into unknown submessages to sort their fields by field number, but we don't have enough information to do this.
+In the wire format, bytes fields and nested sub-messages use the same wire type.
+This ambiguity makes it impossible to correctly canonicalize messages stored in the unknown field set.
+Since the exact same contents may be either one, it is impossible to know whether to treat it as a message and recurse down or not.

-1. Unknown fields are always serialized after known fields, for efficiency.
-But canonical serialization would require interleaving unknown fields with known fields by field number.
-This would cause efficiency and code size overheads for everybody, even people who do not use the feature.
+For efficiency, implementations typically serialize unknown fields after known fields.
+Canonical serialization, however, would require interleaving unknown fields with known fields according to field number.
+This would impose significant efficiency and code size costs on all users, even those not requiring this feature.

 ## Things Intentionally Left Undefined